 Please be assured that the committee wants normal activities to be able to resume as soon as it is safe and legal to do so and will do our best to facilitate this.
 In the meantime we will continue to promote our ‘Virtual U3A’ activities.

-From Sunday 20th December until further notice, there must be no face-to-face Chepstow U3A activities.
+Until further notice, there must be no face-to-face Chepstow U3A activities.